getnamo/TensorFlow-Unreal/README.md

 [![mnist spawn samples](http://i.imgur.com/kvsLXvF.gif)](https://github.com/getnamo/tensorflow-ue4-examples)

-A project with example content is found at [tensorflow-ue4-examples](https://github.com/getnamo/tensorflow-ue4-examples).
-The repository shows off different e.g. mnist classification examples inside UE4, but should expand as more plug and play examples are made.
-Consider contributing your cool samples!
+An example project is found at [https://github.com/getnamo/tensorflow-ue4-examples](https://github.com/getnamo/tensorflow-ue4-examples).
+The repository shows off different basic tensorflow control and mnist classification examples inside UE4, but should expand as more plug and play examples are made.
+Consider contributing samples via pull requests!

-It is also the main repository where all development is tracked for the other plugin dependencies for tensorflow.
+It is also the main repository where all development is tracked for all plugin dependencies for tensorflow.

 ## Python API